 Christmas trees are collected on your regular trash collection day.
 Be sure to:

-Trees may be disposed of at the City's landfill but normal yard waste disposal fees apply.
-Guilford County has three drop-off sites for Christmas tree disposal.
+Trees may be disposed of at the City's landfill, but normal yard waste disposal fees apply.

 E-Waste (Electronic Waste)

-Residents may bring unwanted computers, cell phones, televisions, and talking-type dolls with computer chips (example: Tickle Me Elmo) to the Household Hazardous Waste Center.
+Residents may bring unwanted computers, cell phones, televisions, and any item dolls with a computer chip to the Household Hazardous Waste Center.
 Please do not place these items in your garbage or recycling can.

 Wrapping paper is not recyclable, but is reusable, as are ribbons, bows, tissue paper, and gift bags.
 Neatly fold the tissue and bags, store with your other Christmas items, and use them again next Christmas.